Y1D1R/Residual-driven-Fuzzy-C-Means-Clustering-for-Image-Segmentation/README.md

 The reduction in iteration count and execution time is particularly noteworthy, showcasing the effectiveness of this initialization strategy in optimizing the clustering process.

 ## Limitations
-While **WRFCM (Weighted Robust Fuzzy C-Means)** is a useful algorithm for image segmentation, it also has some limitations:
+While **WRFCM** is a useful algorithm for image segmentation, it also has some limitations:

 #### Selection of parameters:
 WRFCM requires the selection of various parameters, such as the number of clusters and fuzziness parameter.
 Choosing appropriate values for these parameters can be challenging and may require domain expertise.